-What it will look like at TdVA
+What it looks like at TdVA

 Students will take place in Digital Citizenship throughout the year to ensure proper use of the device.
 Common Sense Media is an excellent resource and one that we will use through the year.
 Students and parents will sign a user agreement prior to BYOD registration and students will be held to a high standard of appropriate use.

--If a student chooses to bring their own device that meets the requirements, the school will not manage it and the student will be responsible for putting needed apps on.
+-When a student chooses to bring their own device that meets the requirements, the school will not manage it and the student will be responsible for putting needed apps on.
 The school will however do the best they can to get the device up and running.

 Please see link below for some options to anti-theft applications and reviews.